Nu11ified/golem/README.md

 ## Contributing

 This project is in its early stages, and contributions are highly welcome!
 Whether it's bug reports, feature suggestions, or code contributions, please feel free to open an issue or pull request.

+Use conventional commit messages to trigger automatic releases when your changes are ready.

 ## License